-Managing an Object Storage Lifecycle using CLI (v2)
+Managing Object Storage using the CLI (v2)

 Scaleway Command Line Interface Overview